 The Tampa Sports Authority (TSA) is the proud manager of Raymond James Stadium.
 The TSA was created by action of the Florida Legislature in May 28, 1965 to “plan, develop and maintain a comprehensive complex of sports and recreational facilities” for the Tampa Bay area.
-TSA’s goals and mission statement are essentially the same 46 years after its creation, and the scope of the Tampa Sports Authority’s involvement in various projects is constantly expanding.

 The TSA owns, by virtue of a deed of conveyance by the legislature in its enabling act: